plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 {% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/Sr-tu-nghiem2-edited.jpg", "", "Inter-faith “nuns retreat”, Lower Hamlet, 1995" %}

-***Sr. Tu Nghiem*:** It was such an eye-opening experience for me (to live in a Vietnamese community in rural France), coming from Manhattan - a city with big concrete apartment buildings.
+***Sr. Tu Nghiem*:** It was such an eye-opening experience for me (to live in a Vietnamese community in rural France), coming from Manhattan–a city with big concrete apartment buildings.
 It was a totally different experience, and I appreciated so much the way the Vietnamese mothers and fathers, the children, were happy and harmonious together.

 My parents were both children of immigrants, so they had the experience of speaking their parents’ native language and learning English later on, so maybe they transmitted to me a sense of feeling comfortable with other cultures.
 I was used to this double culture.
 The adjustments were not so difficult, and the Vietnamese culture I found was gentle and very respectful.
 I remember how Thay greeted the father of Br.
 Phap Ung.
 Thay stood up from the table, and when (Br.
 Phap Ung’s) father came into the room, Thay went up to him, (as he was older than Thay in age), and greeted him in the appropriate way.
 I was just so touched by Thay continuing to keep the value of addressing the parents of his disciples in a respectful way.